 Archery and darts

-There are a lot of similarities between the two games – darts and archery.
+There are a lot of similarities between the two games or sports – darts and archery.
 The archery target is bigger but then you stand much further away from it.
 In archery you have a bow and arrow instead of a small dart.

 In both games the objective is to hit a small section of the target with a limited number of arrows/darts per round.
 The skills are similar, too.
 After your first shot you adjust your aim to get nearer to the bull’s-eye.
-And if you over-adjust the dart or arrow goes too far in the other direction.
+And, if you over-adjust, the dart or arrow goes too far in the other direction.